C2DH/ranketwo/_units/exploring-historical-newspapers.md

 og:
   description: "Digitised newspapers are changing the way historians use them as historical sources, and ask new skills for applying source criticism."
 ---
-Curated by Marten Duering, Estelle Bunout and Stefania Scagliola
+Curated by Marten Düring, Estelle Bunout and Stefania Scagliola

 Lesson about the digitisation and exploration of digital newspapers